MoMoiin/MoMoiin/README.md

 ## About Me!

 :star: Hello im Momo!!
 Welcome to my Github! :mortar_board:Im a 20 year old student currently studying mechatronic systems in univesity!:heartpulse:
 This github is a sortment of my own personal projects, Learning and tools.
-Anything I publish can be used for personal learning! :pencil:

 :books:Languages:
 * :crossed_flags: I speak English, Polish and Japanese!